 There’s no question The Platinum Card® from American Express is one of the best cards in the world of miles and points.
-And that's much more than just a big welcome bonus.
+And that's much more than just a big welcome offer bonus you can earn after spending $6,000 in the first six months with your card.
 It really all comes down to a wide array of Amex Platinum benefits.

 Between unrivaled lounge access, instant hotel status, and $600 in travel credits each year split between Uber, hotels, and airlines, the Amex Platinum has one of the best sets of perks in the travel rewards world.
 Amex added even more perks to the fold … but that came at a cost: The annual fee now clocks in at a hefty $695 a year (see rates & fees).

 Despite that upfront cost, all these perks are one reason why we urge readers to do the math and not to rule out even high-fee credit cards like this one, though this card certainly won't make sense for everyone – especially with its higher price tag.
 But if you've already got it, you can't let these perks go to waste if you want to come out ahead.
 And that requires some work on your end.